President Barack Obama is betting he learned enough lessons from Herbert Hoover to revive an economy still slowed in the wake of financial crisis.

 One important distinction between Hoover and Obama’s eras is that the U.S. central bank acted more forcefully to combat the recession that began in December 2007, said Michael Bordo, a professor of economics at Rutgers who has criticized the slow pace of recovery.
 The Fed’s “aggressive actions in late 2008-2009” should get more credit than Obama for ending the slump, he said.

 The Fed has taken unprecedented measures to fight the financial crisis and try to boost growth in its aftermath.
-Bernanke gave out more than $2 trillion in emergency aid through six loan programs, currency swaps with other central banks and the rescues of Bear Stearns Cos. and American International Group Inc. (AIG)
+Bernanke gave out more than $2 trillion in emergency aid through six loan programs, currency swaps with other central banks and the rescues of Bear Stearns Cos. and American International Group Inc. (AIG:US)

 The U.S. central bank also has held its benchmark rate near zero since December 2008 and pursued three rounds of so-called quantitative easing that have swelled its balance sheet to a record of almost $3 trillion.
 On Sept.
 13, the Fed said it would buy $40 billion of mortgage-backed securities a month, without setting a limit on the size or duration of the program.